Vidi0/scratch-io/docs/api/api.md

 ### TOTP Verification

-Finish login when TOTP is required.
+Finish login when TOTP is required to obtain an API key.
+The API key is the `key` field of the successful response.

 #### Endpoint: